Xyvir/Qharbox/README.md

 # Qharbox
-A docs-as-code format uniting Markdown with SVG objects precisely anchored to the underlying monospaced character grid.
+A docs-as-code format uniting Markdown with SVG objects precisely anchored to the underlying monospace character grid.

 ## What is Qharbox?